mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 # Why SOBO?

-I’m biased - I think the SOBO experience is incredible, and I want to shout it from the rooftops.
+The SOBO hiking experience has many advantages over going NOBO:

+1. Less busy
+2. Experience one of the best States (Washington) immediately
+3. Better temperatures in Southern California

 ## NOBO Crowds
 In recent years the PCTA has released 50 permits per day throughout the the Northbound season.
 In 2018, 4,500 Northbound thru-hike permits were issued.
 That is in contrast to 491 Southbound permits for the same year.

-The PCT going NOBO is crowded.
-The popularity of the trail has skyrocketed in the years since Wild was released in cinemas.
-Personally, this detracts from the experience I was searching for: adventure, independence, self sufficiency, connection with nature, peacefulness.
+<span class="highligh">The PCT going NOBO is crowded</span>.
+The popularity of the trail has skyrocketed in the last decade, to the point where it is now very difficult to secure a permit.
+The crowded nature of the trail ran counter to what I was looking to experience: solitude, independence, peace, and a feeling of being alone in the woods.
 This was the defining issue for me.
-I don't want to be squeezing 15 people into a 4-person tent site.
-I don't want to be hurrying into town early to get the few remaining hotel rooms.
-I don't want to be part of a herd.
+I didn't want to be squeezing 15 people into a 4-person tent site.
+I didn't want to be hurrying into town early to get the few remaining hotel rooms.
+Trail Families weren't important to me.

-This is a personal preference, it's not a value judgement on those who are looking for something different.
+This is a personal preference, it's not a value judgement.
+Everyone should examine their own reasons and motivations for hiking.

 ## Washington
-It’s a fact of the trail that many people choose to end their thru-hike within the first month.
+Sadly, many people are forced to end their thru-hike within the first month.
 If that is the case for you, at least you will have experienced hiking through Washington, one of the most incredible portions of the trail.
-And the beauty begins right away - the first 30 miles from Harts Pass to the Northern Terminus consistently ranks as one of the most favourite trail sections.
+And the beauty begins right away - the first 30 miles from Harts Pass to the Northern Terminus consistently ranks as one of the most spectacular trail sections.

 ## A cool Desert
-Going NOBO through the desert in April / May is a gruelling experience.
+Going NOBO through the Southern California in April / May is a gruelling experience.
 You have to be prepared for 100+ degree days and often little shade.

-SOBOs will hike through the desert in October and November, when daytime temperatures are likely to stay in the 70s and 80s, with lows in the 30s and 40s at night.
+SOBOs will hike through the desert in October and November, when daytime temperatures will stay in the 70s and 80s, with lows in the 30s and 40s at night.

 ## Snow-free Sierras
 Once you reach the Sierra Nevada in September, almost all of the settled snow will have melted.
 There won’t be any bugs.
 Passes should be easy.
 You’ll be in great physical shape and ready to knock out 25+ mile days.

 # Urgency and its effects on Trail Culture

 Urgency is a huge component of a SOBO thru-hike.
-You _must_ be through the Sierras before the winter snow sets in for the winter.
+You should be through the Sierras before the snow sets in for the winter.

-A standard SOBO attempt might begin around July 1.
-The received wisdom tells us that the Sierra snows will arrive somewhere near October 15th.
-None of this is set in stone!
-But using this as a rough guide, a hiker will have approximately 100 days to go 1,800 miles to Forester Pass, after which they descend out of the Sierras into the desert.
+You should aim to exit the Sierras by October 15th.
+If you start your thru-hike on July 1,  <span class="highlight">you will have approximately 100 days to go 1,800 miles to Forester Pass</span>, after which they descend out of the Sierras into the desert.

-This goal is paramount and in the forefront of a SOBO hiker's mind.
+This goal is in the forefront of a SOBO hiker's mind.
 I rarely met anyone who didn't have at least some background anxiety about making it in time.

 The flavour of a SOBO hike is therefore characterised by: